dnchattan/raid-toolkit-public/README.md

 ***RAID Toolkit*** is a companion application designed to be run alongside *RAID: Shadow Legends* and will provide additional features and aids to players.
 ***This is NOT built as a cheating application, and will never entertain providing capabilities which could not be accomplished without the tool.***

+***This tool will always be free.
+If you want to support its development, you're welcome to donate; but it is not a requirement to use and enjoy the tool.***

 [Download latest release](http://raid-bot.eastus.azurecontainer.io/hazel)

-> This tool will always be free.
-If you want to support its development, you're welcome to donate; but it is not a requirement to use and enjoy the tool.
+> ***NOTE:*** You will be warned by Chrome/Windows that the file is not from a recognized publisher and may be unsafe.
+You'll have to click "more info" and keep/allow in order to install the tool.
+If you are not comfortable doing this, you will not be able to run the tool.

 ## What is the Toolkit?